babymechanic/angular2-basics/check-points.md

   - We want to be able to select from a list of available products to make it a bit more interesting
   - lets try TDD
-  - the service returns a promise which is used heavily in javascript
+  - the service returns a promise which is used heavily in javascript -Issues
+    - The code is a little harder to read with the `then` chain
+    - adding more chaining would make it hard to read
+### Step 5
+  - Async Await